PurelyApplied/roll_one_for_me/README.md

 * Parses in-line tables
 * Capable of parsing tables with ranges.
 Excepts digits separated by (a) hyphen(s).
 This may appear both at the top-level and in inline subtables.
 * Also monitors new posts to /r/DnDBehindTheScreen and announces seeds a top-level comment for better organization of roll requests.
+* Capable of processing links to other other tables.
+Links must link to Reddit and not use redd.it redirecting.
+Currently only able to process submission links, not links to comments.
+* Capable of processing PMs.

 **Planned Features:**

-* Follow links to find other tables.
-This will be limited to direct links to Reddit posts (submissions or comments both) only; links off-site or additional links on the targeted post will be ignored.
-* PM Requests:  Once links are worked out, you will be able to PM the bot with links and it will respond with an instance.
+* Allow links to comments containing tables, not only Submission posts.
 * Parse multiple dice: resolve <n>d<k> for n > 1
 * Selective rolling: Specify which items you would like rolled, to ignore / include comment tables, et cetera
 * Multiple rolling: Allowing some or all items to be rolled multiply, either with or without repetition of outcome